Shalom90/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script which displays the first 10 lines of a specific file
+script which displays the third line of the file iacta